Irish Slaves – In memory of the Irish victims of Slavery

 However, from 1625 onward the Irish were sold, pure and simple as Irish slaves.
 There were no indenture agreements, no protection, no choice.
 They were captured and originally turned over to shippers to be sold for their profit.
 Because the profits were so great, generally 900 pounds of cotton for a slave, the Irish slave trade became an industry in which everyone involved (except the Irish) had a share of the profits.

 Although the Africans and Irish were housed together and were the property of the planter owners, the Africans received much better treatment, food and housing.
 In the British West Indies the planters routinely tortured white Irish slaves for any infraction.
 Owners would hang Irish slaves by their hands and set their hands or feet afire as a means of punishment.
-To end this barbarity, Colonel William Brayne wrote to English authorities in 1656 urging the importation of Negro slaves on the grounds that, “as the planters would have to pay much more for them, they would have an interest in preserving their lives, which was wanting in the case of (Irish)….” many of whom, he charged, were killed by overwork and cruel treatment.
-African Negroes cost generally about 20 to 50 pounds Sterling, compared to 900 pounds of cotton (about 5 pounds Sterling) for Irish Slaves.
+To end this barbarity, Colonel William Brayne wrote to English authorities in 1656 urging the importation of African slaves on the grounds that, “as the planters would have to pay much more for them, they would have an interest in preserving their lives, which was wanting in the case of (Irish)….” many of whom, he charged, were killed by overwork and cruel treatment.
+African Slaves cost generally about 20 to 50 pounds Sterling, compared to 900 pounds of cotton (about 5 pounds Sterling) for Irish Slaves.
 They were also more durable in the hot climate, and caused fewer problems.
 The biggest bonus with the Africans though, was they were NOT Catholic, and any heathen pagan was better than an Irish Papist.
 Irish prisoners were commonly sentenced to a term of service, so theoretically they would eventually be free.
 In practice, many of the slavers sold the Irish on the same terms as prisoners for servitude of 7 to 10 years.

 There was no racial consideration or discrimination, you were either a freeman or a slave, but there was aggressive religious discrimination, with the Pope considered by all English Protestants to be the enemy of God and civilization, and all Catholics heathens and hated.
 Irish Catholics were not considered to be Christians.
 On the other hand, the Irish were literate, usually more so than the plantation owners, and thus were used as house servants, account keepers, scribes and teachers.
 But any infraction was dealt with the same severity, whether African or Irish, field worker or domestic servant.
 Floggings were common, and if a planter beat an Irish slave to death, it was not a crime, only a financial loss, and a lesser loss than killing a more expensive African.
 Parliament passed the Act to Regulate Slaves on British Plantations in 1667, designating authorized punishments to include whippings and brandings for slave offenses against a Christian.
 Irish Catholics were not considered Christians, even if they were freemen.